 - The first is convenience.
-If you have a standard length script (90-120 pages) then it is simply a lot clearer for the actors to read if the dialogue is in the center of the page.
-Every element of screen (and what you do on set) has its own particular placement on the page, and that makes shooting the film an easier ride.
+If you have a standard-length script (90-120 pages) then it is simply a lot clearer for the actors to read if the dialogue is in the center of the page.
+Every element of the screen (and what you do on set) has its particular placement on the page, and that makes shooting the film an easier ride.
 Trawling through your notes late at night when you’re trying to get that last take is not fun for anyone.
 Especially not for the actors who are not getting paid for it.

 - It tells you how long your script will take to shoot.
 No, it does not become a magical timekeeper.
 However, each page of a script using a standard screenplay format averages out at about one minute of screen time.
 So you know how long you have until your next tea break while shooting.
 And if you even have enough writing for a feature-length film.

 - You might be considering pitching your script so you can sell it.
 If this is the case, using the right format is not an option, it’s a necessity.
-Much like a novel or stage play, scripts for film have their own structure and musicality that a professional who has seen thousands of them can spot in a heartbeat.
+Much like a novel or stage play, scripts for the film have their structure and musicality that a professional who has seen thousands of them can spot in a heartbeat.
 They can also see one that has not properly been formatted just as easily.

 - You want the best chance to succeed.
 Many screenplays get tossed in the trash.
-But at least they likely took a look at the first couple of lines or even read the first page of their work.
+But at least they likely took a look at the first couple of lines or even read the first page of their script.
 If it isn’t properly formatted, I guarantee they won’t even begin reading.

 It could be the most wonderful work of art ever created, and it would already be in the trash.
 This is because a lack of formatting implies negligence on the part of the writer.
 ‘If you can’t even format it right,’ they will think, ‘then what is the writing going to be like?’

 And I hate to say it, but they have a point.
-If you’re really serious about screenwriting, knowing how to format will help you to look professional.
+If you’re serious about screenwriting, knowing how to format will help you to look professional.
 It’s that simple.